andrewrfreed/ConversationalAI/README.md

 * Chapter 11: How to Build Your Own Classifier
 * Chapter 12: Training for Voice

 This repository includes code samples from the book.
-I will update this repository with more information about the book as it becomes available.
+Use the LiveBook forum at Manning to submit comments and questions.